-Amazing how bold onliners are while safely hiding behind these screens!
-The lack of face-to-face contact makes them bolder than they normally would be allowing them to type in a manner in which they wouldn’t dare speak.
+The irony of social media is that the lack of face-to-face contact has made folks less social.
+The arrogance, condescension and nastiness I see while folks are hiding safely behind these screens makes them bolder than they normally would be.
+Allowing them to type in a manner in which they wouldn’t dare speak if face-to-face.

 In our increasingly uncivilized society rude communicators are being falsely emboldened.

-I see this on social media everyday.
+This type of communication seems to be increasing every day on social media.
 Some of the stuff folks type has caused me to actually say “oh my” or “wow” out loud.
 I’ve even gasped at some of the terms typed to describe the folks they are replying to.

 Ask a question they don’t like — how dare you!
 Point out a fact that may not be in line with their agenda and that too gets overlooked while they type back with venom and vigor.
 Note a proven fact or piece of established knowledge and you’d better duck to avoid the barrage of name-calling coming your way.

-This post really isn’t about those who cannot communicate without throwing in profanities.
-We all know what kind of person resorts to using that type of language to make their point (it shows they don’t have one) and we already know not to take them seriously.
+If you are online you’ll run into these screen warriors at some point or another.
+We all know what kind of person resorts to using that type of language to make their point.
+It shows they don’t have a point and we already know not to take them seriously.
 We’ll let their choice of verbiage speak for itself.

 Rudeness is the weak man’s imitation of strength.